Trump-Russia report main findings awaited, U.S. lawmakers seek quick public release

 U.S. intelligence agencies have concluded that Moscow meddled in the election with a campaign of email hacking and online propaganda aimed at sowing discord in the United States, hurting Democratic candidate Hillary Clinton and helping Trump.

 A small number of House Democrats have pushed for Congress to impeach Trump and remove him from office but the party’s leadership including Pelosi has urged caution.
-No president has every been removed from office via impeachment.
+No president has ever been removed from office via impeachment.

 Several House committees in the meantime are conducting aggressive investigations of Trump and people around him.

-Reporting by Sarah N. Lynch; Additional reporting by Eric Beech, Makini Brice, Karen Freifeld, Susan Cornwell and Steve Holland in Washington, Nathan Layne in New York and Roberta Rampton in West Palm Beach, Florida; Writing by Will Dunham and Grant McCool; Editing by Sandra Maler and Daniel Wallis
+Reporting by Sarah N. Lynch in WASHINGTON and Roberta Rampton in WEST PALM BEACH, Florida; Additional reporting by Eric Beech, Makini Brice, Karen Freifeld, Susan Cornwell, Steve Holland, Richard Cowan in Washington, Nathan Layne in New York; Writing by Will Dunham and Grant McCool; Editing by Sandra Maler and Daniel Wallis